barrycug/scout/README.md

 The visitor may return `false` from the `visit` method in the case that the tree traversal should halt.

-### Note

-Modification of the index during a query may adjust the internal structure of the tree and can result in undefined or exceptional behavior.

 ## License

 Copyright (c) 2013 Eric Fritz